-Vegetable Oils: What are they really?
+Seed Oils: What are they really?

 A non-traditional food with a questionable short history

-Unlike traditional fats (butter, tallow, lard, olive oil, etc.) our industrial vegetable oils are a very new addition to the “food” world.
+Unlike traditional fats (butter, tallow, lard, olive oil, etc.) our industrial seed oils are a very new addition to the “food” world.
 In fact, they were practically non-existent until the early 1900s.
 But with the invention of certain chemical processes and a need for “cheap” fat substitutions, the world of fat hasn’t been the same since.

 (Want to see more disturbing charts?
 Check this article out.)

-Vegetable oils: an unnatural process from the start.
+Seed Oils are Bad: an unnatural process from the start.

 Now let’s compare that to the production of canola oil.
-Here’s an overly simplified version of the process:

 Step 2: Heat the rapeseeds at unnaturally high temperatures so that they oxidize and are rancid before you ever buy them.